dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 4.7.0-RC1

+###### What’s new
+- System alerts now report on transactional email send failures.
+- Our unit tests have been updated to be compatible with PHPUnit v9+.
+This change was required for Magento 2.4.
+- Module dependencies have been updated in line with Magento 2.4 requirements.
+- Cart insight data is now sent for the Engagement Cloud account owner’s email address when validating API credentials, and at upgrade.
+This allows the Abandoned cart block to be visible in EasyEditor before customer data is received.
+- All active dotdigital modules are now displayed with their version numbers in the Email module dashboard (**Reports > Customer Engagement > Dashboard**).
+- We’ve added a new API method to fetch surveys and forms from Engagement Cloud.

 # 4.5.4

 ###### Improvements